MohdRas/docker-basics/README.md

 - Community Edition ( CE ) & Enterprise Edition ( EE )
 - Prerequisites ( System Requirements )
   - OS version & Hardware criteria (RAM)
-  - Installation includes - Docker Engine, Docker CLI, Docker Compose, Docker Machine and Kitematic
+  - Installation includes - DOCKER ENGINE, DOCKER CLI, DOCKER COMPOSE, DOCKER MACHINE and KITEMATIC
   - Docker for Mac
-    - If there are multiple account on a machine then quit Docker on one account to run it on another account.
+    - If there are multiple account on a machine, then quit Docker on one account, to run it on another account.
   - Docker for windows
-    - windows version must be compatible.
+    - windows version docker must be compatible.
-    - virtualization must be enabled ( CPU under performance tab, virtualization enabled )
+    - virtualization must be enabled
+      - CPU under performance tab, virtualization enabled
-    - Docker natively runs only on Windows 10.
+    - Docker NATIVELY runs only on Windows 10 & above versions

 # Docker commands.
 - container and image
-  - container is a running environment of an image.
+  - container is a running environment(STATE) on local machine for an image.
-  - all the environment stuffs ( file system, environment config ) are provided by the container other than the image from the repository.
+  - all the environment stuffs ( virtual file system, environment config ) are provided by the container other than the image from the repository.
   - container has a port 5000.
   - file system is vitual in containers.
+- Tag
-- Tag - tag is basically the version of an image.
+  - tag is basically the version of an image.
 Example - lastest/ 9.6
-- docker pull - pull an image LOCALLY.
+- docker pull
+  - pull an image LOCALLY.
   - docker pull redis
-- docker run - pull an image & start the container.
+- docker run
+  - pull an image & start the container.
 Optionally it will download if an image is not present on my system.
-- docker images - list down all images LOCALLY.
+- docker images
+  - list down all images LOCALLY.
-- docker ps - list RUNNING containers. ps standS for PROCESS STATUS.
+- docker ps
+  - list RUNNING containers. ps standS for PROCESS STATUS.
-- docker run -d redis - run a container in a DETACHED MODE.
+- docker run -d redis
+  - run a container in a DETACHED MODE.
 We will get the ID of the container as an output.
-- docker start container_id - start a STOPPED container.
+- docker start container_id
+  - start a STOPPED container.
 This container_id is taken from the docker ps command.
-- docker stop container_id - stop the RUNNING container.
+- docker stop container_id
+  - stop the RUNNING container.
 This container_id is taken from the docker ps command.
-- docker ps -a - List all RUNNING / NOT-RUNNING containers.
+- docker ps -a
+  - List all RUNNING / NOT-RUNNING containers.
 NOT-RUNNING containers can be started again.
 - docker run redis:4.0
 - docker exec -it
-- docker logs container_id - print the logs of a container.
+- docker logs container_id
+  - print the logs of a container.
-- docker logs name_of_container - print the logs of a container. name_of_container = taken from docker ps command.
+- docker logs name_of_container
+  - print the logs of a container. name_of_container = taken from docker ps command.
 - container port vs host port
   - multiple containers can run on a single host machine.
-  - host port - port of the host machine.
+  - host port
+    - port of the host machine.
 Host ports can be multiple but must be unique.
-  - container port - port of a container.
+  - container port
+    - port of a container.
 Multiple container can have same port.
   - All containers can have same port but the corresponding host ports must be unique.
-  - host port : container port - mapping must be unique. ( 8080:5000, 8089:5000, 8081:5000)
+  - host port : container port - mapping/binding must be unique.
+    - ( 8080:5000, 8089:5000, 8081:5000)
-  - Container will listen to the request if binding of host port to container port is done while running a container.
+  - Container will listen to the request if binding is done while running a container.
-  - docker run -p6000:6379 redis - Binding host port 6000 to container port 6379.
+  - docker run -p6000:6379 redis
+    - Binding host port 6000 to container port 6379.
-  - docker run -p6001:6379 redis:4.0 - Binding host port 6001 to container port 6379.
+  - docker run -p6001:6379 redis:4.0
+    - Binding host port 6001 to container port 6379.
-  - docker run -p6002:6379 --name old-redis redis:4.0  - running a container and defining its name at the same time.
+  - docker run -p6002:6379 --name old-redis redis:4.0
+    - running a container and defining its name at the same time.
 # Debug a container.
 # Developing with containers.
 # Docker compose